Zekward/CKCRM/README.md

 6/26/25-6/28/25

+All data input streams will be linked to the Google Sheet connected to this Flask app.
+We can now deploy.

 Accomplished:
 - added display of sample clients from data.py loaded from test csv file
 - created Google Cloud project and generated a service account key for API authentication